-Desalination power plants generate electricity and provide thermal energy in the form of steam for use in the operation of distillation equipment to produce fresh water from seawater.
+Desalination power plants use combined heat and power to generate electricity and provide thermal energy in the form of steam for use in the operation of distillation equipment to produce fresh water from seawater.
 These are typically utility-scale power plants where both the electrical and thermal energy are fairly stable throughout the year.
 Therefore, customers developing desalination power plants seek power generation solutions that meet a specific power-to-heat ratio required to meet demand and deliver the lowest cost of electricity and steam.

 Power, Heating and Cooling

 Combined cooling, heat, and power (CCHP) systems—also called trigeneration systems—are the combination of cogeneration plants and absorption chillers.
 GE’s Jenbacher gas engines and our aeroderivative gas turbines product lines offer an excellent solution for generating air conditioning and/or refrigeration.
 Cogeneration equipment, such as the single-rotor, two-stage, high-pressure gas turbine paired with a six-stage power turbine, offers high efficiency and low emissions.
 Absorption chillers provide an economic and environmental alternative to conventional refrigeration with compression chillers.
 Combining those two elements enables excellent total fuel efficiency, elimination of HCFC/CFC refrigerants, and reduced overall air emissions.

 Explore our portfolio of solutions for efficient power.

 Our Jenbacher and Waukesha engines are recognized the world over for their performance and reliability.Learn More

 GE is a world leader in the development and application of steam turbine technology, with more than 619 GW of capacity from more than 10,600 installed units since 1901—the world’s largest fleet.Learn More

 GE offers a complete range of generator configurations and cooling technologies to help meet your specific needs.Learn More